timlau/yum-daemon/docs/index.rst

-.. yum-daemon documentation master file, created by sphinx-quickstart on Sun May 27 11:18:17 2012.
+.. yumdaemon documentation master file, created by sphinx-quickstart on Sun May 27 11:18:17 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.